 Lesson Plan - Get It!

-Its falls are one-hundred and sixty-seven feet high, making Niagara Falls the second largest waterfall on Earth.
-In this lesson, you will explore what makes this waterfall so famous, and you will learn interesting facts about the waterfall.
+In this lesson, explore what makes this waterfall so famous and learn interesting facts about it.

-You've learned about the Niagara Falls, so share two interesting facts you learned about the falls.
+You've learned about Niagara Falls.
+Share two interesting facts you learned with someone.

 After sharing your facts, move to the Got It? section to take a tour of Niagara Falls.